hyperledger-archives/iroha-api/source/includes/_commands.md

 Field | Description | Constraint
 -------------- | -------------- | --------------
-Account ID | account id in which to add asset | username@domain Asset ID  | id of the asset | asset#account
+Account ID | account id in which to add asset | account_name@domain Asset ID  | id of the asset | asset#account
 Amount  | positive amount of the asset to add | > 0